JuliaPoo/juliapoo.github.io/_posts/2022-12-15-homomorphism-illustrated.md

 To illustrate some of the shortfalls, let's try to use lattices to visualise the other isomorphism theorems:

-> _Diamond Isomorphism Theorem_:
+Diamond Isomorphism Theorem:
 >
 > Let $G$ be a group and let $A$ and $B$ be subgroups of $G$, and assume $A \le N_G(B)$.
 Then $AB$ is a subgroup of $G$ and $B \trianglelefteq AB$, $A \cap B \trianglelefteq A$ and $AB / B \cong A / A\cap B$.
 >
-> We can illustrate the _Diamond Isomorphism Theorem_ in "lattice-speak" as such, where I've annotated normality $\triangleleft$ with a tiny slash through the line.
+> We can illustrate the Diamond Isomorphism Theorem in "lattice-speak" as such, where I've annotated normality $\triangleleft$ with a tiny slash through the line.
 A similar diagram is also given in Dummit and Foote:
 >
 > <center style="filter:invert(100%)">
 > <img style="width:calc(min(100%, 600px));" src="/assets/posts/2022-12-15-homomorphism-illustrated/iso-diamond1.JPG">
 > </center>

-I have several issues with this lattice visual for the _Diamond Isomorphism Theorem_:
+I have several issues with this lattice visual for the Diamond Isomorphism Theorem:

 1. Can you immediately "see" that $A \le N_G(B)$ implies
     1. $B \trianglelefteq AB$
     2. $A \cap B \trianglelefteq A$?
 2. Can you immediately "see" that $AB / B \cong A / A\cap B$?
 They sure look like _pretty_ seperate parts of the diagram!

-Next, let's go the deep end and attempt to illustrate the aesthetically pleasing _Butterfly Lemma_:
+Next, let's go the deep end and attempt to illustrate the aesthetically pleasing Butterfly Lemma:

-> _Butterfly Lemma_:
+> Butterfly Lemma:
 >
 > Let $G$ be a group with subgroups $A$ and $C$.
 Suppose $B \triangleleft A$ and $D \triangleleft C$ are normal subgroups.
 Then
 >